 The Triangle World Elite Mastercard is offered by Canadian Tire.
-It is available with no annual fee and an income limit of $80,000 in personal income per year or $150,000 per household.
-In addition to its generous rewards, this card offers Gold Roadside Assistance, with the same terms and conditions mentioned above.
+It is available with no annual fee and an income requirement of $80,000 in personal income per year or $150,000 per household.
+In addition to its generous rewards, this card offers Gold Roadside Assistance.
+This credit card is an easy way to get around paying the annual fee of Canadian Tire roadside assistance.
 The only difference is that you are entitled to towing up to 250 km.

 TD Cash Back Visa Infinite* Card

-The TD CashBack Visa Infinite* Card entitles you to a free membership in the Deluxe TD Auto Club Membership†, which offers one of the most comprehensive roadside assistance services in the country.
-Available for $139 annually, this card is only available to those with a minimum personal income of $60,000 per year or a household income of $100,000.
-Available throughout Canada and the continental U.S., the Deluxe TD Auto Club Membership† entitles you to six service calls per year.
+The TD CashBack Visa Infinite card entitles you to a free membership to the Deluxe TD Auto Club, which offers one of the most comprehensive roadside assistance services in the country.
+At $139 annually, this card is only available to those with a minimum personal income of $60,000 per year or a household income of $100,000.
+Available throughout Canada and the continental U.S., the Deluxe TD Auto Club Membership entitles you to 6 service calls per year.

 The Deluxe TD Car Membership entitles you to full emergency towing and breakdown services within a 200 km radius.
 If your car runs out of fuel, you are entitled to free delivery of 5 L of gasoline.
 You also benefit from personal transport up to 80 km from your home in case of a mechanical breakdown.
-In addition, in the event that TD Auto Club† cannot dispatch its services or be reached, you can contact the service of your choice and request a refund, for an amount ranging from $25 to $250 depending on the service.
+In addition, in the event that TD Auto Club cannot dispatch its services or be reached, you can contact the service of your choice and request a refund, for an amount up to $250 depending on the service.

 In case of an accident, there is no distance limit for emergency services.
 If your car is stolen, you must be more than 80 km from home and have reported the theft to the police and your insurance company.
 In the event of bad weather, you must be more than 80 km from home to be eligible for towing within a 200 km radius.

-The Deluxe TD Auto Club† also provides access to legal services if you are charged with a traffic violation and reimburses you for a portion of the costs.
-You are entitled to legal advice (reimbursed up to $150), legal defence ($300) and legal representation at an investigation ($300).
+Your Deluxe TD Auto Club membership provided with your TD CashBack Visa Infinite card also gives access to legal services if you are charged with a traffic violation and reimburses you for a portion of the costs.
+You are entitled to legal advice (reimbursed up to $150), legal defense ($300) and legal representation at an investigation ($300).

 BMO CashBack World Elite Mastercard

 With the BMO CashBack World Elite Mastercard, you have access to basic BMO Roadside Assistance coverage.
-It costs $120 per year and is available to individuals with an annual personal income of at least $80,000 or a household income of $150,000.
-The service covers Canada and the continental United States, including Alaska, and allows for four calls per year.
+The card costs $120 per year and is available to individuals with an annual personal income of at least $80,000 or a household income of $150,000.
+The service covers Canada and the continental United States, including Alaska, and allows for 4 calls per year.

-Towing is available within a 10 km radius.
+If your car breaks down, towing is available to the nearest repair center, within a 10 km radius.
 Approximately 10 litres of gas, or the amount needed to get to the nearest gas station, is available.
 However, the cost of the fuel is your responsibility.
 Winching includes a single recovery vehicle for one hour.
 You are also entitled to battery boosting, door unlocking and tire changing.

 The best roadside assistance programs from car manufacturers